keishi27/Cold-Start-Mindful-Chef/README.md

 ## Description
+- Repo for team project, developing cold-start problem solution for food-box start-up
-- Team project repo, developing solutions for the cold-start problem, working with Mindful Chef/Science to Data Science (MC/S2DS).
+- Working with Mindful Chef and Science to Data Science (MC/S2DS).
 - MC required a way to profile new customers and their tastes, to best recommend recipes.
-- Team developed 3 onboarding tools, driven by ML techniques.
+- Our team developed 3 onboarding tools, driven by ML techniques.
 - Game 1 acted as the baseline model (MC current system).
 - Game 2 used NLP and dimensionality reduction to select recipes for onboarding tool.
 - Game 3 used topic modelling and clustering to select recipes.
 - Onboarding tools were sent to 21,000 customers for A/B testing, with a 11%+ response rate.
-- Using statistical analysis, Games 2/3 were found to be better than Game 1 at predicting customer tastes.
+- Using statistical analysis, both Games 2 and 3 were found to be better than Game 1 at predicting customer tastes.

 ## Table of Contents